ngallo/playground-server/README.md

-# PermGuard Cedar Policy Language Playground
+# Permguard Cedar Policy Language Playground

 A sandbox environment for exploring and testing policies with the Cedar Policy Language in Permguard.